Business

 Technology hubs such as Mexico City, Guadalajara, and Monterrey provide tax incentives to attract talent for local and international tech companies.
 Developers from across the world that once looked to the US for work are now headed to Mexico, which recently opened its borders to invite even more talented workers.

 Mexico currently graduates over 113,000 engineers per year, the 8th highest in the world.
-The government of Jalisco used their position as tech hub to attract investment from Silicon Valley, offering tax incentives and government cooperation.
+The government of Jalisco used their position as a tech hub to attract investment from Silicon Valley, offering tax incentives and government cooperation.
 The governor of Jalisco State, Aristoteles Sandoval, even published an op-ed in the San Francisco Chronicle in February 2017 showcasing the many advantages of hiring tech talent from Mexico to Silicon Valley executives.

 Mexico’s abundance of engineers, combined with its proximity to the United States and favorable business climate, have made it one of the most popular nearshoring hubs for US tech companies.